CoLo-CAM: Class Activation Mapping for Object Co-Localization in Weakly-Labeled Unconstrained Videos: Introduction

 \section{Introduction}

-Techniques for automated video analysis have become important due to the recent progress of online multimedia platforms such as YouTube that provide easy access to a large number of videos~\cite{ShaoCSJXYZX22,tang2013discriminative}.
-In this work, we focus on the task of localizing objects in videos, which plays a critical role in understanding video content and improving downstream tasks such as action recognition~\cite{kong2022}, video-based summarization~\cite{ZhangHJYC17}, event detection~\cite{ChangYLZH16}, object detection~\cite{Chen0HW20,HanWCQ20,ShaoCSJXYZX22}, facial emotion recognition~\cite{xue22,Zhang22}, and visual object tracking~\cite{BergmannML19,LuoXMZLK21}.
+Techniques for automated video analysis have become important due to the recent progress of online multimedia platforms such as YouTube that provide easy access to a large number of videos.
+In this work, we focus on the task of localizing objects in videos, which plays a critical role in understanding video content and improving downstream tasks such as action recognition~\cite{Zhang24}, video-based summarization~\cite{ZhuZHW23}, and event detection~\cite{Shao23}, object detection~\cite{ShaoCSJXYZX22}, facial emotion recognition~\cite{xue22,Zhang22}, and visual object tracking~\cite{LuoXMZLK21}.
 Unfortunately, the video annotations required for fully supervised localization, \ie, bounding boxes for each frame, are costly due to the large number of frames.
-As an alternative, weak supervision using a video class label or tag associated with the entire video is currently the most common annotation for weakly supervised video object localization (WSVOL)~\cite{JerripothulaCY16,tsai2016semantic}.
+As an alternative, weak supervision using a video class label or tag associated with the entire video is currently the most common annotation for weakly supervised video object localization (WSVOL)~\cite{JerripothulaCY16,tsai2016semantic}\footnote{The WSVOL task is not to be confused with Weakly-supervised Temporal Action Localization (WTAL) task~\cite{ren23} as they both aim to localize an object-class in videos using only video-class label.
+However, WTAL task aims to predict time segment of an action class while WSVOL aims for spatial localization (bounding boxes) of objects within a frame in a video.}.
 A video class label describes the main object appearing in the video without spatiotemporal information, \ie, spatial location, and start/end time of the object's appearance, which adds more uncertainty to the label.
 Additionally, unconstrained videos are often captured in the wild, with varying quality, moving objects and cameras, changing viewpoints and illumination, and decoding artifacts.
-Given these factors, localization from weakly-labeled unconstrained videos is a challenging task.
+This makes localization from weakly-labeled unconstrained videos a challenging task.